- Emerson’s Commitment to Non-Discrimination

 Any suspected retaliation should be reported immediately to the Sr. AVP/CHRO (ext.
 8133), Dean of Students (ext.
 8640), or VP, General Counsel (ext.
 8908).The College may investigate and determine appropriate measures to take in response to the report.

 The College has appointed a Title IX Coordinator who can be reached at ext.
 8999.
 The Title IX Coordinator is supported by several College administrators who serve as Deputy Title IX Coordinators.
-Additional contact information for the Title IX Coordinator and Deputy Title IX Coordinators is listed at Appendix C to the Sexual Misconduct Policy.
-See Appendix C: Title IX Team.
+Additional contact information for the Title IX Coordinator and Deputy Title IX Coordinators is listed at Appendix D to the Power-based Interpersonal Violence Policy.
+See Appendix D: Title IX Team.
 The Title IX Coordinator and Deputy Title IX Coordinators may also be contacted to initiate an investigation under this policy.

 In addition to or in lieu of filing an internal complaint with Emerson College, employees, students, or Emerson-affiliated third parties who believe that they have been subjected to unlawful discrimination, harassment, or retaliation may file a formal complaint with the government agencies that are identified below.
 Using the College’s report process does not prohibit an employee from filing a complaint with these agencies.